On the representability of actions of unital algebras: Representability of actions in semi-abelian categories

 \end{definition}

-Examples of action representable categories are the category $\Grp$ of groups and the category $\Lie$ of Lie algebras over a commutative unitary ring.
+Examples of action representable categories are the category $\Grp$ of groups and the category $\Lie$ of Lie algebras over a unital commutative ring.
 In the case of groups, every action of $B$ on $X$ corresponds to a group homomorphism $B \to \Aut(X)$, where $\Aut(X)$ is the automorphism group of $X$.
-Similarly, for Lie algebras, every action of $B$ by $X$ is described by a Lie algebra homomorphism $B \to \Der(X)$, where $\Der(X)$ is the Lie algebra of derivations of $X$.
+Similarly, for Lie algebras, every action of~$B$ on $X$ is described by a Lie algebra homomorphism $B \to \Der(X)$, where $\Der(X)$ is the Lie algebra of derivations on $X$.

 However, action representability is a rather restrictive property.
-For instance, it was shown in~\cite{Tim} that among varieties of non-associative algebras over an infinite field of characteristic different from $2$, the only action representable examples are the category $\AbAlg$ of abelian algebras and the category $\Lie$ of Lie algebras.
+For instance, it was shown in~\cite[Theorem 6.1]{Tim} that amongst varieties of non-associative algebras over an infinite field $\F$ with $\bchar(\F) \neq 2$, the only action representable varieties are the category of abelian algebras and that of Lie algebras.